qcooperative/website/content/blog/ogcapif.md

 # Implementation and features

-As a reminder, the WFS protocol allows to manipulate vector features unlike the WMS format which provides raster outputs.
+As a reminder, the WFS protocol allows to manipulate vector features, unlike the WMS format which provides raster outputs.
 OGC API Features is the natural continuity and consistently provides basic mechanisms to retieve features and corresponding information in a specific area (the famous `GetFeatureInfo`